DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

 ---

 ## Known issues
-Characters may take a long time (2-3 minutes) before generating an answer due to the multiple API calls required for the agents.
+Depending on your API provider, characters may take a long time (1-3 minutes) before generating an answer due to the multiple API calls required for the agents.

 ---